-Response demonstrates accurate knowledge and understanding that is relevant to the question.
+Level 3 Response demonstrates accurate knowledge and understanding that is relevant to the question.
 This is linked to an analysis and explanation, using second order historical concepts, of the issue in the question.
-Level 3 answers will typically contain description with explanation that is directly relevant to the issue in the question e.g. Mao felt that, under his leadership, China had recovered from the ravages of wars, improved communications, brought inflation under control and established a more healthy economy.
-Mao hoped for some praise and re-assurance that the people supported his measures.
-5-6 Response demonstrates some knowledge and understanding that is relevant to the question.
+Level 3 answers will typically contain description with explanation that is directly relevant to the issue in the question e.g. Poverty, disease and malnutrition were commonplace as was overcrowding which also led to the land being over-farmed; this was in stark contrast to the white population, who had one of highest living standards in the world.
+5-6 Level 2 Response demonstrates some knowledge and understanding that is relevant to the question.
 This is used to attempt a basic explanation, using second order historical concepts, of the issue in the question.
-Level 2 answers will typically contain description of events that is linked to the issue in the question e.g. Mao wanted an opportunity for free discussion and criticism of the government in order to assess the work of the Party cadres.
-3-4 Response demonstrates basic knowledge that is relevant to the topic of the question.
+Level 2 answers will typically contain description of events that is linked to the issue in the question e.g. Black and white people were separated into different areas, with Black people being rehoused in Bantustans.
+Those living in Bantustans were generally very poor and they were overcrowded.
+3-4 Level 1 Response demonstrates basic knowledge that is relevant to the topic of the question.
 There is an attempt at a very basic explanation of the issue in the question, which may be close to assertion.
 Second order historical concepts are not used explicitly, but some very basic understanding of these is apparent in the answer.
-Level 1 answers will typically contain general points e.g. Because it was needed for the further development and progress of Chinese government and society.
-OR Mao wanted praise for progress made.
+Level 1 answers will typically contain general points e.g. Black and white people lived separately.
+OR The Black areas were overcrowded.
 1-2 Level 0 No response or no response worthy of credit.
 0

-7. Study Sources A and B. How far do the sources agree with each other?
+7. Study Sources A and B. How similar are these sources?